Jesse-Redford/SolidWorks_Pybullet_Integration/README.md

      5. Construct your robot assembly by assign mates to your geometery references for each part .

 ### Exporting your Solidworks Assembly as a URDF file.
-- Once you have created your robot parts and joined them in an assemblie file, we need to set up the parameters for the URDF file.
-Below is an example of what this processes looks like. how I created (Assem_test8 folder)
+- Once you have opended the solidworks assembly file Assem_model.SLDASM, (or created your own robot parts and joined them in an assemblie file), we need to set up the parameters for the URDF file.
+Below is an example of what this processes looks like.
+How I created Assem_test8 folder which include the URDF model

   1. Select urdf exporter
   2. Define main link